trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 As you maybe know, smart contracts are immutable but in real life, applications are not and evolve.
 During the past several years, bugs and vulnerabilities in smart contracts caused millions of dollars to get stolen or lost forever.
 Such cases may even require manual intervention in blockchain operation to recover the funds.

-Let's see 2 tricks that allow to upgrade a contract
+Let's see some tricks that allow to upgrade a contract

 # Prerequisites

 There is nothing more than you needed on first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites

-Get your code from the session 3 or the solution [here](https://github.com/marigold-dev/training-dapp-3/tree/main/solution)
+Get the code from the session 3 or the solution [here](https://github.com/marigold-dev/training-dapp-3/tree/main/solution)

 # Upgrades